 I'm excited for the opportunity to give this course a beta run.
 I've been day-dreaming about it for years.
 The topic of science fiction and religion/philosophy/theology is a sprawling, far-ranging landscape.
 One seminar can never presume to cover it adequately.
 But it's a beginning.
 And I'm grateful that I get to do it with a very sharp student, who has already taken two courses on science fiction during his undergraduate years at Stanford.

 |The church of Trek.|

 Syllabus for “Theology and Science Fiction” independent study

 A. Course Objectives

-1. This course will explore theological themes that emerge in science fiction literature.
+1. This course explores theological themes that emerge in science fiction literature.
 It does so believing that science fiction opens up theological categories of interest to both the church and the culture at large.

 2. To engage a careful study of science fiction texts in their socio-historical context, with the aim of discerning the meaning-making logic of science fiction as an artistic and imaginative medium.

 3. To practice the discipline of inter-disciplinary study—in this case, theology and science fiction—in careful, methodologically sound ways.